 When removing a bank connection, you’ll now also be offered an option to delete all the data that the bank connection imported.
 Use this option cautiously as the deletion of data cannot be undone.
 This option requires a password or social log in confirmation.
 Additional warnings and explanations were added to make the data removal peril apparent.

 All these new features are available in the latest versions of Toshl apps on Android and iOS.
 They’re released gradually, so they become available to a larger percent of all Toshl users each day and will be available for everyone within a few days.
 Once available for your account, it will update automatically.
 If it hasn’t updated yet, you can also start the update manually on the Toshl app page in the App Store or Google Play.
-The features are not available in the web app yet and are expected in a larger overhaul later on.
+The features are not available in the web app yet and are expected later on.

 Which banks are new on Toshl?
 What’s updated, removed and what shitty.
 Here’s a summary of what’s been happening with the available financial institutions on Toshl, since we last posted updates in March.